Carroll Concerned Citizens is a citizens-based organization whose goals are to:

 PO Box 503, Carrollton, OH 44615

-are generally held at the Church of Christ Christian Disciples at 353
+Meetings will be held at the Church of Christ Christian Disciples at 353

 Moody Ave.
 Carrollton just south of Route 43/39 intersection.
 The